-Changing course at university may seem like a daunting or complicated process, but making the switch could have a positive impact on your career prospects and wellbeing in the long-term.
+Changing course at university may seem like a daunting process, but making the switch could have a positive impact on your career prospects and wellbeing in the long-term.

 It can take time to settle into your course and university life, and it’s not uncommon for students to feel they would be happier transferring to a different course, or even a different university.

 There is a lot to consider before deciding to change your course, but if you are sure it is the right choice for you, there are different options you can explore.

 What are the reasons why you want to switch courses?

 There could be many reasons why you want to transfer to a different degree programme.
 Perhaps you have realised your interests lie in another field, you are struggling to keep up with the content in your current course, or the style of teaching differs to what you had expected.